SSE is the bright spark behind Southern Electric, Hydro, and SWALEC, but it's got another utility under its belt too

 Compared to most routers that come with ADSL broadband, it's one of the best; but that's not quite the case for routers that come with fibre optic packages.
-The BT Smart Hub and Sky Q Hub, for instance - available with BT Infinity and Sky Fibre - are just that little bit more high-powered and have some smarter features on board.
+The BT Smart Hub and Sky Q Hub, for instance - available with BT Fibre Optic Broadband and Sky Fibre - are just that little bit more high-powered and have some smarter features on board.

 Line rental is included in all SSE Broadband packages, as per most providers, and it comes with inclusive evening and weekend calls.
 That's a nice extra - especially at this price point.
 Or, you can upgrade it to Talk Anytime, which gives you anytime calls to UK landlines and 35 international destinations.

 As low-cost home phone goes, that's not a bad lot, particularly for international calling.
 That said, it's a bit rubbish that only 20 countries are covered - you're out of luck if you want a cheaper way to phone anywhere else.
 There isn't any way to get reduced rates when you call mobile numbers either.

 Extras and benefits